ianlcurtis/github-copilotwith/README.md

 Prompt to identify test coverage:
 ```
 Are there any additional tests I should include, or are all test angles covered?
+Consider that I am using the [test framework e.g. Mockito] test framework.
 Pay attention to edge cases and happy / unhappy paths.
+Provide a test coverage matrix.
 ```

 Variation on prompt to write test cases, can be run after the previous prompt which identifies missing angles.
 You should include existing test case code as context: